Everyone Is Talking About The Crossover Derrick Rose Had In The Knicks-Nets Game

 Publish date:

-The Crossover Derrick Rose Had In The Knicks-Nets Game Has Fans Going Crazy
+The Crossover Derrick Rose Had In The Knicks-Nets Game Had Fans Going Nuts

 Derrick Rose had an unbelievable move in the game between the New York Knicks and Brooklyn Nets.

-The New York Knicks are in Brooklyn playing the Nets at Barclays Center on Tuesday evening, and during the first half Derrick Rose had a sensational crossover.
+The New York Knicks lost to the Brooklyn Nets 112-110 at Barclays Center on Tuesday evening, but during the first half Derrick Rose had a sensational crossover.

 The former MVP was being guarded by Paul Milsap, and he had a ridiculous crossover and nailed the jump shot.